-- ch 8 and follow pattern as written for 4 rows
+- ch 8 and follow the pattern as written for 4 rows

-- Make a longer scarf by crocheting extra rows, or make a wider scarf by starting with a longer foundation chain, or use our scarf size chart.
+- Make a longer scarf by crocheting extra rows, or make a wider scarf by starting with a longer foundation chain.
+Use our scarf size chart to help with that.

-- You can use a bigger hook or a smaller hook to get the gauge if needed.
+- You can use a bigger hook or a smaller hook to help you get to the correct gauge that is needed.